18 Powerful Non-Fiction & Fiction Books about Grief for 2023

 Why I Liked It: This novel has two love stories at its center and Grey respectfully gives each relationship its own depth.
 As I read, I felt deep compassion for all Kate had gone through.
 I just wanted to reach through the pages to hug her.

-November 2022 Good Morning America Book Club Pick.
+More info: November 2022 Good Morning America Book Club Pick

 We are taken through the days and months immediately following his death as Eve navigates a mother-in-law from hell, reentering society, and a surprise left behind by Quentin.

 Her feelings were all over the map and felt so deeply true to the grief process.
-I loved Eve’s Nigeran family and how they came together to try to put her back together.
-This is one book about grief I will recommend over and over again.
+I loved Eve’s Nigerian family and how they came together to try to put her back together.
+This is one book I will recommend over and over again.

 A Man Called Ove